Emilurenius/textAdventure/wikiFiles/taDocumentation.md

 Terminal output :
 ```
-equipped <desc>
+equipped A shiny and pointy sword
 ```

-The sword will now be used during combat untill another weapon is equipped.
+The sword will now be used during combat until another weapon is equipped.

 ### !displayInventory